Synchronized Shifting - the complete guide

 Simple - you switch your bike to the shift mode you like and then just shift.
 That’s it.

-How?
-By double pressing the button on your Junction A. Doing so will cycle through the three shift modes.
+Pressing this button twice will cycle through the three shift modes.
 The default mode configuration is as follows:

 - Mode M - Full manual shifting

 - Mode S1 - Semi Synchro shift

 I say default configuration because these S1 and S2 modes are fully customisable.
 You can set them up any way you see fit.